Corporate Governance

 Basic Perspective

-We recognize that the personal information of customers, employees and suppliers as well as information concerning our technologies and sales activities are assets that need to be protected.
+We recognize that the personal information of customers, employees and business partners as well as information concerning our technologies and sales activities are assets that need to be protected.
 Accordingly, with the aim of safeguarding our information assets and strengthening their management, we have formulated the Basic Policies for Information Security.

 Basic Policies for Information Security

-(1) Legal compliance
+- (1) Legal compliance

-We comply with laws and regulations related to information security while fostering awareness of them among employees.
+- We comply with laws and regulations related to information security while fostering awareness of them among employees.

-(2) Maintaining a stable business foundation
+- (2) Maintaining a stable business foundation

-We safeguard and manage information assets appropriately, carry out information security-related education and enlightenment activities on an ongoing basis and seek to maintain a stable business foundation.
+- We safeguard and manage information assets appropriately, carry out information security-related education and enlightenment activities on an ongoing basis and seek to maintain a stable business foundation.

-(3) Providing safe products and services
+- (3) Providing safe products and services

-(4) Information security management
+- (4) Information security management

-We build a governance structure to enforce and manage information security and continue to promote and refine the structure.
+- We build a governance structure to enforce and manage information security and continue to promote and refine the structure.

 Implementation Structure

-*1:Head of each department
+*2: Head of each department

-*2:A person within the department, appointed by the head
+*3: A person within the department, appointed by the head

 Information Security Management

-■Information Security Monitoring and Incident Response
+Information Security Monitoring and Incident Response

-Number of serious incidents occurred: 0 (fiscal 2022)
+Number of serious incidents occurred: 0

-*3:Security guidelines of the Toyota Group, which conform to the Cyber Security Framework of the National Institute of Standards and Technology (NIST CSF) and ISO 27000 series of standards for information security management systems
+*4: Security guidelines of the Toyota Group, which conform to the Cyber Security Framework of the National Institute of Standards and Technology (NIST CSF) and ISO 27000 series of standards for information security management systems

 Primary Activity Examples

-Activities in fiscal 2022
+Activities in fiscal 2024 |

 Risk Management